|

 giver instead of the receiver by endeavoring to better his life

+as encouraged by the teachings of Islam.
 In Islam the possession of more wealth does not raise a man's

 dignity, nor does poverty degrade him.
 It is true that wealth is